-8.7 Duration of the Authorisation
+2.19 Duration of the Authorisation

-Authorisation/notice durations are:-

-- for covert directed surveillance the authorisation remains valid for three months after the date of authorisation; - for a CHIS the authorisation remains value for 12 months after the date of authorisation (or after one month if a juvenile CHIS is issued); - a communications data notice remains valid for a maximum of one month.

-Authorisations should not be permitted to expire, they must be either renewed or cancelled when the activity authorised has been completed or is no longer necessary or proportionate in achieving the aim for which it was originally authorised.
+- 2.19.1 Authorisation/notice durations are:- - for covert directed surveillance the authorisation remains valid for three months after the date of authorisation; - for a CHIS the authorisation remains value for 12 months after the date of authorisation (or after one month if a juvenile CHIS is issued); - 2.19.2 Authorisations should not be permitted to expire, they must be either renewed or cancelled when the activity authorised has been completed or is no longer necessary or proportionate in achieving the aim for which it was originally authorised.
 This is a statutory requirement which means that all authorisations must be reviewed to decide whether to cancel or renew them.

-8.8 Review of Authorisations
+2.20 Review of Authorisations

-As referred to at 8.2 authorising officers/designated persons must make arrangements to periodically review any authorised RIPA activity.
-Officers carrying out RIPA activity, or external agencies engaged by the Council to carry out RIPA activity, must periodically review it and report back to the authorising officer/designated person if there is any doubt as to whether it should continue.
-Reviews should be recorded on the appropriate Home Office Form (see 8.6).
+- 2.20.1 As referred to at 2.11.2 and 2.14.1 authorising officers must make arrangements to periodically review any authorised RIPA activity.
+Officers carrying out RIPA activity, or external agencies engaged by the Council to carry out RIPA activity, must periodically review it and report back to the authorising officer if there is any doubt as to whether it should continue.
+Reviews should be recorded on the appropriate Home Office Form (see 2.18). - 2.20.2 A copy of the Council's notice of review of an authorisation must be sent to the Monitoring Officer as soon as possible to enable the central record on RIPA to be authorised.